StingyJack/selenium-page-object-generator/README.md

 A nimble and flexible [Selenium Page Object Model](https://code.google.com/p/selenium/wiki/PageObjects) generator to improve [agile testing](https://en.wikipedia.org/wiki/Agile_testing) [process velocity](https://en.wikipedia.org/wiki/Velocity_(software_development)).

-Selenium Page Object Helper is an essential tool to improve your workflow.
-It will generate [Page Object Model](http://martinfowler.com/bliki/PageObject.html) on active [Chrome](https://www.google.com/chrome/browser/desktop/index.html) or [Opera](http://www.opera.com/) tab with a single click, provided that all of the options and template are configured.
-The generated Page Object Model will be saved to pre-configured Chrome or Opera download folder.

-Selenium Page Object Generator is also available in command line by installing [Node.JS](https://nodejs.org/en/) package from [NPM Registry](https://www.npmjs.com/package/selenium-page-object-generator).

 The template is using [Handlebars.js](http://handlebarsjs.com/) expression, a clean logic-less semantic templating language.